Barcode Label Software Manual & Tutorial

 MICR Properties:

 • The MICR object creates MICR E-13B symbols without the use of a font.
 Within this component, the character spacing and print intensity may be adjusted if necessary.
-In the event that IDAutomation MICR Fonts are installed, changing the "MICR Type" allows the use of the font with adjustment in 1/100 font size increments.
+If IDAutomation MICR Fonts are installed, changing the "MICR Type" allows the use of the font with adjustment in 1/100 font size increments.
 MICR check template examples may be downloaded and used as a starting point when designing bank checks.

 TLV Base64: (Requires Pro Verison 2022 or later)